Seattle Deferred Compensation Plan — Is the City 457(b) Worth Maxing Out?

 Let’s be direct about this.

-If your household cash flow allows it — max the plan.
-Put in the full $23,500 for 2026.
-If you’re 50 or older, put in $31,000.
-The tax deferral alone is worth it at almost any income level a City employee would realistically occupy.
-At $85,000 in salary and a 22% marginal federal rate, maxing the traditional 457(b) saves you $5,170 in federal taxes this year.
-Immediately.
-That’s not a projection — that’s your April tax bill getting smaller right now.
+If household cash flow allows it — max the plan.
+Full $23,500 for 2026.
+If you’re 50 or older, $31,000.
+The tax deferral alone justifies it at nearly any income level a City employee realistically occupies.
+At $85,000 in salary with a 22% marginal federal rate, maxing traditional 457(b) contributions saves $5,170 in federal taxes this year — immediately, not as some future projection.
+That’s your April tax bill getting visibly smaller.

-If maxing it isn’t realistic — and for many City employees supporting families in an expensive city, it isn’t — contribute at least enough to take full advantage of any employer match.
-Seattle’s plan structure has varied over time, so verify your current match formula with HR directly.
-Some classifications receive a flat employer contribution regardless of employee contribution.
-Don’t leave that on the table under any circumstances.
-That’s a 100% immediate return on zero effort.
+If maxing it isn’t realistic — and for many City employees supporting families in an expensive city, it genuinely isn’t — contribute at least enough to capture any employer match.
+Seattle’s match formula has shifted over time, so verify the current structure with HR directly.
+Some classifications receive a flat employer contribution regardless of what the employee puts in.
+Don’t leave that sitting there unclaimed.
+It’s a 100% immediate return requiring exactly zero investment skill.

-Beyond the match, aim for a contribution rate of at least 10% of gross salary.
-That’s not a magic number — it’s a floor.
-Someone earning $72,000 contributing 10% is putting away $7,200 annually.
-In 25 years at a 7% average annual return, that single-rate contribution builds to roughly $486,000.
-In a tax-deferred account.
-That’s a retirement.
+Beyond the match, target at least 10% of gross salary.
+Someone earning $72,000 contributing 10% puts away $7,200 annually.
+Over 25 years at a 7% average annual return, that single-rate contribution grows to roughly $486,000 in a tax-deferred account.
+That’s a retirement — not a supplement to one.

-One lesson I had to learn the hard way — don’t let perfect be the enemy of enrolled.
-I spent two annual enrollment periods overthinking the Roth-versus-traditional question while contributing nothing.
-That was a mistake.
+First, you should get enrolled — at least if you haven’t already spent an entire enrollment window overthinking the Roth-versus-traditional question while contributing nothing.
+I did exactly that across two open enrollment periods.
+Don’t make my mistake.
 Pick traditional if you’re unsure, select the target-date fund matching your expected retirement year, and start.
-You can adjust the Roth split and fund selection in any subsequent pay period through the Nationwide portal.
-The worst contribution strategy is inaction.
+The Nationwide portal lets you adjust the Roth split and fund allocation any subsequent pay period.
+The only genuinely bad contribution strategy here is inaction.

-The Seattle deferred compensation plan is not a perfect vehicle.
-Nationwide’s platform is not as elegant as Fidelity’s.
-Some fund options you’d want aren’t on the menu.
-But the index funds are cheap, the tax deferral is real, and the early withdrawal flexibility makes it structurally superior to most alternatives available to City employees.
+The Seattle deferred compensation plan isn’t a perfect vehicle.
+Nationwide’s interface isn’t as clean as Fidelity’s — honestly, it feels about five years behind.
+Some funds you’d want aren’t on the menu.
+But the index fund costs are legitimately low, the tax deferral is real money, and the early withdrawal flexibility makes it structurally better than most alternatives a City employee can access.
 Use it seriously.

 Stay in the loop